implicitly-awesome/express/README.md

 Library for sending push notifications.
 Supports Apple APNS and Google FCM services.

-At the moment sends pushes to FCM via HTTP and to APNS via HTTP/2 (with either certificate or JWT).
+At the moment sends pushes to FCM via HTTP and to APNS via HTTP/2 (with either ssl certificate or JWT).

 Uses GenServer in order to balance the load.
 Default buffer (producer) size is 5000.
 Default consumer max demand is number_of_available_schedulers * 5 (multiplier can be adjusted).